zship/joss/doc/mixin/joss/geometry/Rect.md

 %united

-Returns a new {joss.geometry.Rect} object representing the bounding rectangle encompassing this rectangle and the given rectangle.
+Returns a new {joss/geometry/Rect} object representing the bounding rectangle encompassing this rectangle and the given rectangle.